National Center for Public Policy Research: Overview

-Criticism
+As of 2026, the organization's board of directors includes Peter Schweizer, Edmund Haislmaier, Horace Cooper, Dennis Hollingsworth, Lisa Nelson, Craig Rucker, Susan Hirschmann, and David Ridenour.

 In February 2014, at Apple Inc.'s annual shareholder meeting, a proposal by the NCPPR as a shareholder to force Apple to "disclose the costs of its sustainability programs" was rejected by 97% vote.
 The NCPPR representative argued that Apple's decision to have all of its power come from green sources would lower shareholders' profits.
 CEO Tim Cook "categorically rejected the worldview behind the NCPPR's advocacy.
 He said that there are many things Apple does because they are right and just, and that a return on investment (ROI) was not the primary consideration on such issues...When we work on making our devices accessible by the blind, I don't consider the bloody ROI...
 If you want me to do things only for ROI reasons, you should get out of this stock."

-Virgin's CEO Richard Branson wrote an article supporting Cook's stance and criticizing the NCPPR stance on climate change.
-Branson argued that "If 97% of climate scientists agreeing that climate-warming trends over the past century are due to human activities isn’t compelling data, I don’t know what is."

-A 1998 article in the San Francisco Chronicle described the organization's "legal but controversial" computer-generated "fright mail" campaign which targeted millions of seniors, according to the American Association of Retired Persons spokesman, Greg Marchildon.

-Jack Abramoff scandal

-Disgraced lobbyist Jack Abramoff was a member of NCPPR's Board of Directors; he resigned in October 2004 after NCPPR's Board of Directors concluded he had violated the organization's conflict of interest policy.

-In October 2002, Abramoff directed the Mississippi Band of Choctaws to give $1 million to NCPPR, and then told Amy Ridenour to distribute the funds to Capital Athletic Foundation ($450,000), Capitol Campaign Strategies ($500,000) and Nurnberger and Associates ($50,000).
-In June 2003, Greenberg Traurig, the firm that employed Abramoff, sent $1.5 million to NCPPR, of which Ridenour distributed $250,000 to Capital Athletic Foundation and the remainder to Kay Gold LLC, both controlled by Abramoff.
-Ridenour said in testimony that she believed Abramoff co-conspirator Michael Scanlon was the owner of Kay Gold (Kaygold).